Uncle Scrooge: U.S. publication history

 Gladstone continued publishing Uncle Scrooge until their license expired in 1990.
 At that point, the series shifted over to Disney Comics with little change in editorial direction.
 It was one of only three monthly titles to survive the "Disney implosion" of 1991 (the others being Walt Disney's Comics and Stories and Donald Duck Adventures), and continued to be published by Disney Comics until 1993, when Disney Comics folded and the license was reacquired by Gladstone Publishing.
 Gladstone went through their own implosion in 1998, and Uncle Scrooge was briefly converted into a double-sized (64 page), "prestige" format series, before Gladstone ended publication entirely later that year.

 No further issues were published until 2003, when Gemstone Publishing (whose editorial staff included several former employees of Gladstone) acquired the license and resumed publication of Uncle Scrooge.
 Gemstone maintained the prestige format previously adopted by Gladstone, and continued to publish the series until November 2008.
 Financial difficulties at Gemstone ended its run then, and the license was acquired by Boom!
 Studios, who reverted to the standard 32 page format when they began publication in late 2009.
 Boom's run ended in 2011, when the Walt Disney Company's acquisition of Marvel Entertainment lead to the consolidation of all Disney comics licenses under Marvel Comics.

 In January 2015, IDW Publishing announced that they would be publishing the title, starting in April 2015.
 Apart from the single issues of the comic book, IDW Publishing also publishes the run in trade paperback collections compiling three issues each, but did also at one point collect the issues in hardcover collections under the title Uncle Scrooge: Timeless Tales.
 However the hardcover compilations ceased to come out after the third volume.
-The Trade paperbacks do (in summer 2019) still come out.
+The Trade paperbacks soon followed, and IDW would cease publishing the comic after issue 460 (IDW 56), leaving the series ending on a cliffhanger as the story was to be continued in the next issue.

+In July 2025, Fantagraphics, who had been publishing archival Disney material since 2011, announced they would be publishing Uncle Scrooge monthly starting in October 2025.